romland/spinpong/README.md

 - magnets (attracts ball and/or paddles depending on placement)
 - upgrade paddle (to ... things -- get different art)
-- ball shrinks every collision (winner is last paddle to touch it before it disintegrates)
+- ball shrinks every collision (winner is last paddle to touch it before it disintegrates) supposedly something like 3.3% / second

 FIXES:
 - perhaps only draw prediction until 'dead' or 'next paddle hit' (and not several paddle hits)
+- spin-decay: spin of the ball should decrease over time (or at least per bounce?)

 IDEAS:
 - maybe a brickwall between the bats appear that then one player will have to knock a hole in to get ball over